Yale-BIM/f21-assignments/assignment-2/README.md

     Once it looks like your filter is tracking the target, include the filter parameters that you are using for this part of the assignment in your report.

-- **IV-12.** Tune the parameters of your filter such that it can track the blue cube when the argument add_observation_noise is set to true in filter_colored_target.launch:
+- **IV-12.** Tune the parameters of your filter such that it can track the blue square when the argument add_observation_noise is set to true in filter_colored_target.launch:

     ```bash